The Chicken Paella Recipe of the Average Spanish Family

 A Cheap and Easy Family Dish

 Families often have to keep an eye on their budget each month.
-Affordable ingredients can really help, as daily meals make up a big part of our expenses.
+Affordable ingredients can really help, as daily meals make up a large part of our expenses.

 Dishes like this Spanish chicken paella recipe are nutritious, tasty, and budget-friendly.
 It’s a win all around!